It takes skill, experience, and practice to control the temperature of your grill or smoker accurately and consistently for quality cooking.

 Start with your bottom or intake vents wide open and your top vents half open.

-Once your fire has settled down, close down your bottom vent to about half, and your top vent to about a quarter opne.
+Once your fire has settled down, close down your bottom vent to about half.

-If your temperature doesn’t reach the heights you’re after, open the top vent slightly to increase it.
-If the temp gets too high from your target, close the top vent by ½.
+If your temperature doesn’t reach the heights you’re after, open the bottom vent slightly to increase it.
+If the temp gets too high from your target, close the bottom vent a bit.
 Wait for 10 minutes and check the progress.
 (It takes a good 10 minutes for any changes to take effect.)

-Alternate between adjusting the top and the bottom vent adjustments.
-However, the bottom/intake vent will make the most difference.
+Try to concentrate on using only the bottom vent for control, otherwise it can be a hard juggling act.
+The bottom/intake vent will make the most difference.
 And remember, the top vent must be open to let out the burned gases, and to help draw in air from the bottom.
 If you close the vent, you shut off one leg of your fire triangle and smother the fire.

 With experimentation, you will find the sweet spot to set your vent openings.
 Make a note of the ideal settings for the dampers using a permanent marker to save time in the future.